 Overview of Partnership Structure and the Model

 I am going crazy these days in my old age thinking about IRR and resenting that fact that my investments (including this website, which is difficult to monetize) have such a poor IRR.
 Before working through all of the details, I am showing you an example that one of my friends who paid a lot of money to go to conferences where they do not give out models and where they do not give you the complete important details.
-In my opinion, if something (like DRO, minimum gain, inside accounts, 734 depreciation) do not effect the wealth of investors which is measured by the IRR, then the items are irrelevant.
-Further, computing and ROI in an incorrect manner, just ends up showing and understated number to hide just how much money the tax equity investors are making.
+Computing and ROI in an incorrect manner, just ends up showing and understated return to hide just how much money the tax equity investors are making.
 So, I am going through a little output from a conference that did not show the equity IRR.
-I will complain about this a lot.
+In the sentences below, I will complain about this a lot.

-The key column in this excerpt is the annual tax benefits shown in column N. Note that there is a very big gain on the exit and that you can compute the contribution ratio from the ITC and the equity investment.
-The contribution ratio in the example is 1.2.
-In the example a complete B.S ROI is computed.
-This has absolutely no financial meaning whatsoever and is discussed with the second screenshot.
-Note that in the screenshot below I have re typed the data into excel.
+The excerpt below demonstrates the analysis of the tax investor presented in the conference.
+The key column in the excerpt below is the final cash flow and the annual tax benefits shown in column N. Note that there is a very big gain on the exit and that you can compute the contribution ratio from the ITC and the equity investment.
+The contribution ratio in the example is 1.2 which is the contribution of 28.5 million divided by the ITC of 23.76.
+This means that the tax investor only really invested 20% more than the ITC.
+The ROI shown at the bottom of the page has absolutely no financial meaning whatsoever and is discussed with the second screenshot.
+Note that in the screenshot below I have re-typed the data into excel.

 The next screenshot illustrates what happens if you use the MIRR where the IRR’s just converge to the re-investment rate assumption, like the stupid ROI computation converges to zero.
 Indeed if you make a long-term analysis with the MIRR and a zero re-investment assumption, the IRR will be close to zero.
 In the screenshot, I assume a poor tax investor will only be able to earn 10%.
 Here, the sad tax equity investor who cannot find the 46% returns, will have to accept 6.95 million in return for his investment of 1.9 million.
 Not bad at all I think.